biokraft/my-cursor-framework/01-Cursor-for-Everyone/06-The-Model-Context-Protocol-MCP/06b-MCP-in-Action-Jira-and-Confluence.md

 ### Detailed Setup Guide for Atlassian MCP Integration (Jira & Confluence)

-This guide provides step-by-step instructions for integrating Jira Cloud and Confluence with Cursor AI using the Multi-Connector Platform (MCP).
+This guide provides step-by-step instructions for integrating Jira Cloud and Confluence with Cursor AI using the Model Context Protocol (MCP).
 This setup allows you to leverage Jira and Confluence information directly within your Cursor AI chats.

 **Prerequisites and General Information:**